geokyr/algorithms-and-complexity/README.md

 ## Lab Assignments

 There were 3 Lab Assignments, requiring the implementation and submission of a set of algorithmic problems in C++, with memory and time constraints.
-These problems were solved using the following concepts:
+These problems required knowledge in the following concepts:

 - Data Structures
 - Disjoint Sets and Union-Find